mfumagalli/Copenhagen/Files/day2a.md

 First we compute the allele frequency posterior probabilities and associated statistics (-doThetas) using the SFS as prior information (-pest)
 ```
 POP=NAM
-$ANGSD/angsd -b $DATA/$POP.bams -ref $REF -anc $ANC -out Results/$POP \
+$NGS/angsd/angsd -b $DATA/$POP.bams -ref $REF -anc $ANC -out Results/$POP \
 	-uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
 	-minMapQ 20 -minQ 20 -minInd 5 -setMinDepth 7 -setMaxDepth 30 -doCounts 1 \
 	-GL 1 -doSaf 1 \
 	-doThetas 1 -pest Results/$POP.sfs
 ```
-Then we need to index thess file and perform a sliding windows analysis using a window length of 50kbp and a step size of 10kbp.
+Then we need to index these files and perform a sliding windows analysis using a window length of 50kbp and a step size of 10kbp.
 ```
 POP=NAM
 # estimate for the whole region
-$ANGSD/misc/thetaStat do_stat Results/$POP.thetas.idx
+$NGS/angsd/misc/thetaStat do_stat Results/$POP.thetas.idx
 # perform a sliding-window analysis
-$ANGSD/misc/thetaStat do_stat Results/$POP.thetas.idx -nChr 20 -win 50000 -step 10000 -outnames Results/$POP.thetas.windows
+$NGS/angsd/misc/thetaStat do_stat Results/$POP.thetas.idx -nChr 20 -win 50000 -step 10000 -outnames Results/$POP.thetas.windows
 ```

 Look at the results: